JohnCGriffin/BF-computed-goto/README.md

 redundant performance tweaks that intended to compact multiple BF statements into a single instruction.
 The net effect is that the overall program is easier to comprehend.
 For instance, in the standard switch version, INCR followed by a MOVE had been optimized into a new INCRMOVE instruction to reduce the extra switching operation.
-In the goto version, considerable amounts of previous switch-bypassing optimizations became redundant and were thus excised.
-The result was a far simpler program.
+In the goto version, previous switch-bypassing optimizations became redundant and were thus excised, resulting in a simpler program.

 The demo here runs two versions, one switch-based, and one goto-based.
 The differences are seen in bf_switch.cpp